General

 What is C used for today?

-C is still actively used in:
+C is still heavily used in:

 · Operating Systems: Linux, Windows, macOS kernels